grisha/mod_python/Doc/pythonapi.rst

    More specifically, the biggest difference between Netscape and RFC cookies is that RFC cookies are sent from the browser to the server along with their attributes (like Path or Domain).
-The
-   \module{Cookie} module ignore those incoming attributes, so all incoming cookies end up as Netscape-style cookies, without any of their attributes defined.
+The :mod:`Cookie` module ignore those incoming attributes, so all incoming cookies end up as Netscape-style cookies, without any of their attributes defined.